kenneth051/drf-history/README.md

 ---------------------------------

-drf-history is a simple django rest framework app to track actions performed in a django app and to also get the current request.
+drf-history is a simple django rest framework app to track actions performed in a django app and to also gets the current request.
 The actions being tracked are *POST*,  *DELETE*, *PUT* and *PATCH*

 Data being captured is